hellocodeM/CS/README.md

 # CS
-A toy version shell, using c++ syntax.
+A toy-like shell, using c++ syntax.
+Only support part of characteristics.

+I wrote this project just for fun, please don't use it in real work.